luke01234/Personal-Website/README.txt

+This is a personal website repository used for sharing professional information about myself to give to potential employers

+The design and format of this website is from https://html5up.net/

 Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)